appdevdesigns/opsportal_docs/develop/develop_models_01_a_sailsManaged.md

 $ sails lift
 ```

-After sails starts, you can now check your DB and see your new table created.
+After sails starts, you can now check your DB and see that your new table created.
 If you explore the MySQL definition of the table, you will see it looks like:
 ```sql
 CREATE TABLE `en_recipient` (
   `title` varchar(255) DEFAULT NULL,